danpeirce/danpeirce.github.io/2018/oled-v1.2/oled-v1.2.md

 ##### justcount

 A simple exploratory project that combines a PIC MCU with the OLED terminal.
+This is essentially my first experiment in using the **Pro 5+ Volt Trinket -- OLED graphics display** combo as a **display terminal** for a **PIC project**.

 * [https://github.com/danpeirce/photogate-box-ssd1306term/tree/justcount](https://github.com/danpeirce/photogate-box-ssd1306term/tree/justcount)